 A cash and investment pool is maintained that is available for use by all funds.
-Each fund type's portion of this pool is displayed on the combined balance sheet as "Cash and Short-term Investments".
+Each fund type's portion of this pool is displayed on the combined balance sheet as "Cash and Cash Equivalents".
 The deposits and investments of the trust funds are held separately from those of other funds.